 We are already familiar with the infinite uses that 3d printing enthusiast re finding every day.
 It should be of no surprise that this incredible technology has also reached the culinary world in the form of kitchen utensils.

-One of the most popular 3D printed parts for kitchen use is none other than cookie cutters, since it allows us to print our own designs and surprise everyone.
-But before we get started printing tons of designs, we should first find research if they are safe to use.
+One of the most popular 3D printed parts for kitchen use is none other than cookie cutters, since it allows us to print our own designs.
+But before we get started printing tons of designs, we should first research if they are safe to use.

-You should always keep in mind that most filaments are also not dishwasher safe.
-Additionally, PLA has a low glass transition temperature, which makes it unsuitable to wash it with warm water.
+You should always keep in mind that most filaments are not dishwasher safe.
+Additionally, PLA has a low glass transition temperature, which makes it unsuitable to be washed with warm water.

 Are 3D printed cookie cutters safe?